Partnerships: a cooperative approach to security

 - Enhance awareness of security developments including through early warning, with a view to preventing crises;

-- Build confidence and achieve better mutual understanding, including about NATO's role and activities, in particular though enhanced public diplomacy.
+- Build confidence and achieve better mutual understanding, including about NATO's role and activities, in particular through enhanced public diplomacy.

 Within these strategic objectives for partnership, dialogue, consultation and cooperation will be prioritised in the following areas, as appropriate: